Resume Annex

 Resume Tips for Curriculum Developer

-Recruiters and ATS systems both expect to see specific signals on a Curriculum Developer resume: the role itself in your title line, a tools-and-skills section that mirrors the job description, and a measurable outcome in at least three of your bullets.
+Recruiters and hiring system systems both expect to see specific signals on a Curriculum Developer resume: the role itself in your title line, a tools-and-skills section that mirrors the job description, and a measurable outcome in at least three of your bullets.
 Bullets that read "Implemented a literacy intervention block that..." with concrete numbers consistently outperform bullets that describe responsibilities without results.

 Why most Curriculum Developer resumes get filtered out

 • Inconsistent dates.
 Use mm/yyyy throughout.
-Mixing "Q3 2024" with "Sep 2024" forces the ATS to guess.
+Mixing "Q3 2024" with "Sep 2024" forces the hiring system to guess.

 • Serif decoration fonts.
 Stick to Calibri, Arial, or Helvetica at 10-11pt.
 Decorative serifs cause OCR misreads.

 • Tables and text boxes.
-Most ATS read tables row-by-row in the wrong order.
+Most hiring system read tables row-by-row in the wrong order.
 Use plain paragraph and bullet structure.

 • Including everything since college.
 Keep the last 10-15 years detailed; summarize the rest in a single line.